 Even if you don’t shoot it, you should be committed to at least wiping down your EDC firearm with an oily cloth once a week.

 Poor Little Fella

 All of the springs were rusted and had to be cleaned or replaced as well.
-It was a rarer version with a 5 inch barrel and in perfect shape it would have been worth $800-1000.
-It could have been worth well beyond the $200 I paid for it was a steal since I had the know-how and elbow grease on hand to get it running once more.
+Of note. this gun is a rarer version with a 5” barrel and in perfect shape it would have been worth a pretty penny.
+At the $200 I paid for it was a steal since I had the know-how and elbow grease on hand to get it running once more.

-This is a why I always recommend a weekly, if not daily, inspection and cleaning of your EDC firearm, and no less than a monthly break down akin to what you would do for normal cleaning after range time.
+This is great example why I always recommend a weekly, if not daily, inspection and cleaning of your EDC firearm, and no less than a monthly break down akin to what you would do for normal cleaning after range time.

-Another unfortunate occurrence is when people use military surplus ammo that is corrosive and have not properly cleaned their piece after range time.
-Corrosive ammunition requires that you clean the piece with ammonia to remove the caustic material left behind.
+Another occurrence that will dictate thorough cleaning is use of military surplus ammo that is corrosive.
+Corrosive ammunition requires that you clean the piece with ammonia or ammonia-based solutions to remove the caustic material left behind.

 My Ammonia and Water Remedy to Clean Corrosion

 I use a 50/50 (-ish, maybe a little stronger) mix of ammonia and water.
 One of my favorite military surplus pistols is the CZ 52.
 This is a powerful handgun that fires the 7.62×25 cartridge and the military surplus ammo is cheap.

 Military surplus ammo of older vintages and from some countries today is corrosive, so it necessitated using the ammonia solution.

 On one particular occasion I obtained another fine example of this weapon, but unfortunately whoever possessed it before I did was obviously oblivious to the necessity of cleaning with ammonia, and so the chamber was “swollen” from rust.